arasad28/Brain-Tumor-detection/README.md

 model = load_model("bestmodel.h5")
 ```

-> TThis code was tested in Colab, so the paths aren't fixed.
+> This code was tested in Colab, so the paths aren't fixed.
 If you want to try it there, please adjust the paths accordingly.<br>
 * If you need any further help, please contact me.*